BSP eyes rate hike amid oil surge

 The Bangko Sentral ng Pilipinas (BSP) is closely monitoring developments in the Middle East ahead of the Monetary Board’s next meeting in April, as analysts expect the central bank to consider a possible shift toward tightening monetary policy in light of rising inflationary pressures and broad-based oil price hikes.

-In a statement Wednesday afternoon, the BSP underscored its primary mandate of price stability — keeping inflation manageable to preserve Filipinos’ purchasing power.
+In a statement on Wednesday, the BSP underscored its primary mandate of price stability — keeping inflation manageable to preserve Filipinos’ purchasing power.

 “Ahead of the monetary policy meeting on 23 April 2026, the BSP is closely monitoring the impact of the Middle East conflict on Philippine inflation and the economy,” the statement read.